-- The following IAMFs are incorporated in the project design to prevent accidental damage to cultural resources during construction: - CUL-IAMF#1: Geospatial Data Layer and Archaeological Sensitivity Map-Identify historic built resources on construction drawings to enable cultural resource management implementation. - CUL-IAMF#2: Worker Environmental Awareness Program (WEAP) Training Session- Provide training on measures to avoid or protect historic built environment resources during construction. - CUL-IAMF#6: Pre-Construction Conditions Assessment, Plan for Protection of Historic Built Resources, and Repair of Inadvertent Damage-The protection plan should include identification of appropriate construction methods to avoid damage from work occurring on and near the historic property. - CUL-IAMF#7: Built-Environment Monitoring Plan-The BEMP would include periodic field checks of the historic property during construction. - CUL-IAMF#8: Implement Protection and/or Stabilization Measures-The historic property would be protected from construction activities by implementing the protection plan and Built Environment Treatment Plan (BETP). - The following property-specific mitigation measures are proposed: - CUL-MM#7: Prepare Interpretive or Educational Materials-The MOA may identify the Main Street Bridge as subject to historic interpretation or preparation of educational materials.
+- CUL-IAMF#7: Built-Environment Monitoring Plan-The BEMP would include periodic field checks of the historic property during construction. - CUL-IAMF#8: Implement Protection and/or Stabilization Measures-The historic property would be protected from construction activities by implementing the protection plan and BETP. - The following property-specific mitigation measures are proposed: - CUL-MM#7: Prepare Interpretive or Educational Materials-The MOA may identify the Main Street Bridge as subject to historic interpretation or preparation of educational materials.
 In consultation with the SHPO, MOA signatories, and concurring parties, the BETP could specify the agreed-upon method of interpretation to mitigate the project's effects on public access and views of and from the historic property. - CUL-MM#13: Main Street Bridge Access Feasibility Study-The Authority will facilitate the development of a feasibility study to explore design options that would maintain the historic use of the Main Street Bridge to the maximum extent feasible while still meeting the safety requirements of the HSR Build Alternative.

-Consultation with the official with jurisdiction (SHPO) is being conducted to ensure that the project includes all possible planning to minimize harm to the property as a result of the permanent use.
-Additionally, consultation with consulting parties will continue to determine if additional mitigation is needed and if interpretation is the most appropriate mitigation for this resource.
-The results of these consultation efforts will be included in the final document.
+Consultation with the official with jurisdiction (SHPO) has been conducted to ensure that the project includes all possible planning to minimize harm to the property as a result of the permanent use.
+Additionally, consultation with consulting parties would continue to determine if additional mitigation is needed and if interpretation is the most appropriate mitigation for this resource.
+The Finding of Effect, which included the Main Street Bridge, was submitted to the SHPO in December 2019 and concurrence was provided on June 24, 2020.

-4.6.2.2 Preliminary Section 4(f) Use Determinations at Historic Sites with Indirect Adverse Effects under Section 106 of the National Historic Preservation Act
+4.6.2.2 Section 4(f) Use Determinations at Historic Sites with Adverse Effects Caused by Visual, Audible, or Atmospheric Intrusions under Section 106 of the National Historic Preservation Act

-No historic properties have been determined to be indirectly adversely affected under Section 106 of the NHPA; therefore, there is no potential for constructive use.
+No historic properties have been determined to be adversely affected under Section 106 of the NHPA by effects caused by visual, audible, or atmospheric intrusions; therefore, there is no potential for constructive use.

-4.6.2.3 Preliminary Section 4(f) Use Determinations at Historic Sites with No Adverse Effects under Section 106 of the National Historic Preservation Act
+4.6.2.3 Section 4(f) Use Determinations at Historic Sites with No Adverse Effects under Section 106 of the National Historic Preservation Act